 The bed in Alfred’s room is a full King size with deep interior sprung mattress and a quilted latex overlay.
 The sheets and pillowcases are of best quality cotton.

 The bedroom suite named in his honour in his old home has a magnificent view over Hobart’s river and busy waterfront, with cruise ships arriving almost daily.
 The antique furniture is largely Tasmanian.

 The wardrobe, just like Crisp’s principal stock in trade, is of native cedar, dating from around 1860.
-The chest of drawers with barley twist columns is also of Tasmanian cedar and dates from the same period, as does the cedar chaise longue in the bay window.
+The chest of drawers with barley twist columns is also of Tasmanian cedar and dates from the same period, as does the cedar chaise lounge in the bay window.